adswid/Code-Assessment-MSG/README.md

 # Code assessment MSG

 This repository contains the solution to the code assignment for the MSG unit.
 It was developed and tested with Python 3.12.
+It requires no additional dependencies.

 The solution is composed of following files: